maus-me/woopEssentials/README.md

     // Discord GuildID to link all discord features to "GuildId": 0,

+    // discord channel where system messages go to (start, shutdown, temporal, join, leave, death, restart, backup, help request, )
+    // if set to 0 (default) it will use the same channel as specified by 'ChannelId' "SystemChannelId": 0,

     // discord channel where admin logs go to
     // if set to 0 it will be disabled "AdminLogChannelId": 0,